ssowerby/relaxation-site/content/blog/how-to-be-more-productive-as-a-creative.md

   “So how is your day going?”
 The coach went around the Zoom room asking each of us.
 And that’s when I admitted it for the first time -
 ---
+It was Monday morning again and I’d scheduled in time to write some blog posts.
+Usually I love writing, seeing the story form in front of your eyes.
+Refining it like a gardener pruning a bush into a pleasing shape.
+But today I’d been noodling around at the edges of it all morning, feeling busy but not really getting anywhere.
+Essentially killing time until the weekly check in with my coaching group.

+“So how is your day going?”
+The coach went around the Zoom room asking each of us.
+And that’s when I admitted it for the first time -

 “I feel creative as a brick on Mondays.”

 The coach didn’t offer me any solutions, swiftly moving on to the next person but there was a relief in simply saying it out loud.